DuMont Television Network: Ratings

 The earliest measurements of TV audiences were performed by the C. E. Hooper company of New York.
 DuMont performed well in the Hooper ratings; in fact, DuMont's talent program, The Original Amateur Hour, was the most popular series of the 1947–48 season.
-Two seasons later, Variety ranked DuMont's popular variety series Cavalcade of Stars as the tenth most popular series.
+Two seasons later, Variety ranked DuMont's popular variety series Cavalcade of Stars as the 10th most popular series.

 In February 1950, Hooper's competitor A. C. Nielsen bought out the Hooper ratings system.
 DuMont did not fare well with the change: none of its shows appeared on Nielsen's annual top 20 lists of the most popular series.
-One of the DuMont Network's biggest hits of the 1950s, Life is Worth Living, did receive Nielsen ratings of up to 11.1, meaning that they attracted more than 10 million viewers.
-Sheen's one-man program – in which he discussed philosophy, psychology and other fields of thought from a Christian perspective – was the most widely viewed religious series in the history of television.
+The aforementioned Life is Worth Living did receive Nielsen ratings of up to 11.1, meaning that it attracted more than 10 million viewers.
+Bishop Sheen's one-man program – in which he discussed philosophy, psychology, and other fields of thought from a Christian perspective – was the most widely viewed religious series in the history of television.
 169 local television stations aired Life, and for three years the program competed successfully against NBC's popular The Milton Berle Show.
 The ABC and CBS programs that aired in the same timeslot were canceled.

 Life is Worth Living was not the only DuMont program to achieve double-digit ratings.
 In 1952, Time magazine reported that popular DuMont game show Down You Go had attracted an audience estimated at 16 million viewers.
 Similarly, DuMont's summer 1954 replacement series, The Goldbergs, achieved audiences estimated at 10 million.
 Still, these series were only moderately popular compared to NBC's and CBS's highest-rated programs.

 Nielsen was not the only company to report TV ratings.
 Companies such as Trendex, Videodex, and Arbitron had also measured TV viewership.
 The chart in this section comes from Videodex's August 1950 ratings breakdown, as reported in Billboard magazine.